anthony-jclark/adabot-wiki/Common-Commands.md

 To create a new package, use the following command in the `~/ros_workspaces/adabot_ws/src/adabot/` directory:

-`catkin create pkg PKG_NAME -l "MIT" -a "YOUR_NAME" "YOUR_EMAIL" -d "DESCRIPTION"`
+`catkin create pkg PKG_NAME -l "MIT" -a "YOUR_NAME" "YOUR_EMAIL" -d "DESCRIPTION" --catkin-deps DEPENDENCIES`

 for which you will need to supply the name of the package, your name and email address, as well as a brief description of the package.
+Here is an example:

+`catkin create pkg adabot_control -l "MIT" -a "Anthony J. Clark" "anthonyjclark@gmail.com" -d "Controllers for the adabot's wheel motors and linear servo motors." --catkin-deps ros_control ros_controllers`

 ### Other Commands